cirruselli/User-Centric-Frontend-Development-Milestone-Project/README.md

 The modal (contact page) is not working perfect due to lack of Javascript skills, but this is something I would like to change once I have the Javascript skills to do so.
 The email is set to required, and that is not working at the moment.

-The navbar toggler in mobile view only works from home-page and contact-page.
-Don't know what's causing the problem on the about-page and trails-page.

 The code have been validated in a [html validator](https://validator.w3.org/) and [css validator](https://jigsaw.w3.org/css-validator/) respectively.

-Different web-browsers (Opera, Firefox, IE Edge, Chrome) have been used to check the website's layout and that the site works well on different devices.
+Different web-browsers (Opera, Firefox, Microsoft Edge, Chrome) have been used to check the website's layout and that the site works well on different devices.

 ## Deployment